 What to expect from your doctor

-Your doctor is likely to ask you questions, including:
+Your healthcare team is likely to ask you questions such as:

 - Do you have symptoms all the time, or do they come and go?

-- How severe are your symptoms?
+- How serious are your symptoms?

 - What, if anything, seems to improve your symptoms?

-- What, if anything, appears to worsen your symptoms?
+- What, if anything, appears to make your symptoms worse?